ember-learn/super-rentals-tutorial/src/chapters/03-automated-testing.md

 git add tests/acceptance/super-rentals-test.js
 ```

 For the rest of the tutorial, we will continue to add more automated tests as we develop new features.
 Testing is optional but highly recommended.
-Tests don't affect the functionality your app, they just protect it from *[regressions][TODO: link to regressions]*, which is just a fancy way of saying "accidental breakages."
+Tests don't affect the functionality of your app, they just protect it from *[regressions][TODO: link to regressions]*, which is just a fancy way of saying "accidental breakages."

 If you are in a hurry, you can skip over the testing sections in this tutorial and still be able to follow along with everything else.
 But don't you find it super satisfying &mdash; _oddly satisfying_ &mdash; to watch a robot click on things really, really fast?